 Indicate here where the hinge of the cover is located when the cover is held horizontally (bottom, top, middle or modified).
+The “modified” option becomes available when you turn on the advanced features.
 If “modified” is selected, an additional step appears where the position of the hinge can be adjusted manually:

 Stainless gas spring